 - How Long Does a Substance Abuse Evaluation Take?

 - Summary: An Overview of Substance Abuse Evaluations

 Substance abuse evaluations can be nerve-wracking.
 After all, someone is put on the spot and asked to discuss private information with a stranger.
 It’s only natural to be nervous or even embarrassed.
 However, knowing what to expect during a substance abuse evaluation will greatly alleviate any concerns, especially since these assessments are pretty standard and mostly consist of the same things.
 Read on to learn what a standard drugs and alcohol evaluation consists of, so you can attend the meeting minus the nerves.

 It’s also important for individuals to remember they’re not being judged for anything they’ve done, nor do they have to apologize during a substance abuse evaluation.

-Purpose of a Substance Abuse Evaluation
+What is a Substance Abuse Evaluation?

 An evaluation has many purposes: